Seriell/Serie-Bot/README.md

 If you want to use the `furry` and `eevee` commands you need to add your own folder of images in `images/furries` and `images/evee`.
 These are not provided for you.

-Some features may not work exactly as expected due to this bot being use on one account and throw onto git.
+Some features may not work exactly as expected due to this bot being used on one account and throw onto git.
 # Requirements
 -Ruby